-What Happens If I Suffer An Ontario, California Dog Bite From A Family Member Or Friend’s Dog?
+What Happens If I Suffer A Dog Bite From A Family Member Or Friend’s Dog?
 Can Hanning & Sacchetto, LLP Help?

 Our dog bite lawyers in Ontario, California understand how difficult it can be to hold a friend or family member responsible for the costs associated with a dog bite.
 You do not want to ruin your personal relationship with the dog’s owner, but you certainly cannot afford to take on the medical expenses that come with the dog bite their pet inflicted.
 Treatment can be costly, especially if there is extensive damage, and our Ontario, California dog bite attorneys can remove you from the equation, and deal with the pet owner and their insurance company directly, so your relationship is not affected by ongoing financial recovery conversations.

 The CDC lists that 77% of dog bites that occur are caused by the victim’s friend or family member’s pet, so it is nearly impossible to pursue a dog bite case in Ontario, California where a personal connection does not exist.